 • You must be a PADI Divemaster

-• The Assistant Instructor course (AI)
+• The PADI Assistant Instructor course (AI)

 • The Instructor Examination (IE)

-You may be surprised to know: many people who complete the IDC don’t necessarily work as scuba instructors afterwards.
+You may be surprised to know that many people who complete the IDC don’t necessarily work as scuba instructors afterwards.
 For instance, some divers take the course simply for the personal challenge and to learn skills that benefit them in office life.
 Others work as research divers, on public safety teams, or in the entertainment industry.
 Learn more about career opportunities for scuba divers, and read interviews with people who have full-time scuba diving jobs.

 A PADI Specialty Instructor waiting to teach a PADI Ice Diver course in Switzerland, one of many types of scuba certification